k4sh4n1/research/proposal.md

 The following is a draft about a research proposal authored by kashani@alum.sharif.edu

-# Investigating the application of structural dynamics into financial timeseries prediction
+# Cross domain investigation: applying structural dynamics theory to financial market prediction and risk assessment

 ## Motivation